 Our soil assessments integrate considerable experience and thorough field research with gap analysis, computer modelling and peer review.
 With ready access to drilling capabilities and trained field teams, our soils management advice is in demand.
 Our experts are regularly engaged to assist a broad range of private clients, agricultural enterprises, statutory authorities and the courts.

-Our expert team of scientists, engineers and hydrogeologists provide a rigorous and integrated scientific assessment of water storage, treatment and flooding.
+Our staff provide rigorous and integrated scientific assessment of water requirements, storage needs, treatment and management.

 Given project-specific experience in mining, agriculture, development and water supply applications, our team is well-placed to properly value the water in question as well as assessing the risks to the resource.

-Our hydraulics and hydrology unit is comprised of a team of engineers and scientists with extensive experience in hydraulic and hydrological modelling, water supply planning and mine-water management.
+Our hydraulics and hydrology unit is comprised of a team with extensive experience in hydraulic and hydrological modelling, water supply planning and mine-water management.

 We have an infrastructure team experienced in key aspects of water supply and waste water planning, including community consultation and strategy development.